Finnish Business Etiquette

 Upon arriving in Finland for a first meeting, the client covered all areas, respecting the traditions on exchanging business card, was succinct in their presentation and waited patiently whilst their Finnish partners reflected on their comments.
 The meeting was deemed successful.
 Later, as negotiations proceeded, the Finns invited their client to the sauna to discuss things further.
 The client refused.
 This caused offence and negotiations nearly fell through as a result.
 Always respect the traditions and customs of the country you are negotiating with!

-Here at Planet Veritas, we offer cross-cultural training to ensure that your business dealings are not ruined by an inadequate knowledge of your target culture.
+Here at Lingua Translations, we offer cross-cultural training to ensure that your business dealings are not ruined by an inadequate knowledge of your target culture.
 Contact us now to find out more!